 What is it?

-NSU (Non-specific urethritis) is diagnosed only in men.
+NSU (Non-specific urethritis) occurs only in the penis.
 It is inflammation of the urethra, the tube that carries urine out of the body.

 How is it passed on?

 There are many causes of NSU.
 It can be caused STIs (e.g. Chlamydia) or sensitivity to chemicals such as spermicide, soap or latex.
 Sometimes it can be caused by bacteria which can be passed through sex, but that we cannot test for.
 This is why it is important that partners are treated too.